jorsanpe/cpmbits/docs/documentation/command-line.md

 ```

 ### `publish`
-Publish a CPM project as a bit in CPM Hub.
-The publish command packs the project and uploads it to the CPM Hub bit repository.
+Publish a cpm project as a bit in cpm-hub.
+The publish command packs the project and uploads it to the cpm-hub bit repository.

 **SYNOPSIS**
 ```bash